Two-dimensional fermionic superfluids, pairing instability and vortex liquids in the absence of time reversal symmetry

 The possibility of finding a zero-temperature normal phase of unpaired fermions, which is actually a quantum Hall insulator, provides an opportunity to establish with physical rigor the existence of another non-superfluid phase at zero temperature.
 We show that the zero-temperature superfluid at a finite density must be destroyed by the quantum fluctuations of the order parameter before the depairing instability occurs.
-This vortex lattice melting quantum phase transition is expected to be first order \cite{Nelson, Herbut, Franz}.
+This vortex lattice melting quantum phase transition is expected to be first order \cite{Nelson, Herbut, Franz}, although proposals for a second order transition have also been made \cite{Radzihovsky}.
 The resulting normal phase is strongly correlated as it retains Cooper pairs, and it cannot be smoothly connected with the quantum Hall state of unpaired fermions.
 Quantum phase transitions between the two kinds of normal phases have been studied recently \cite{YangZhai}.
 We will refer to the new normal phase as vortex liquid, based on its sharp distinction from the fermionic quantum Hall states.
 A schematic phase diagram is shown in Fig.\ref{VLphdiag}.

 The concrete properties of a vortex liquid and its stability at finite temperatures are not addressed in this paper.
 The main reason is that these properties are not universal in generic realistic systems.
 To make this point we use a renormalization group analysis and show that all possible interactions are relevant at the Gaussian fixed point in two dimensions, regardless of their spatial dependence or the number of colliding particles.
 The existence of infinitely many relevant directions in the parameter space suggests the possible existence of a large number of stable interacting fixed points which determine the properties of phases.
 Which of these phases is realized in a particular realistic system is highly sensitive to the microscopic details of interactions between particles.
 One prominent candidate in the case of short-range interactions is a quantum Hall liquid of incoherent Cooper pairs \cite{YangZhai}.
 Other possibilities include a conventional broken symmetry such as a density wave, in which case its algebraically correlated analogue could exist as a stable phase at finite temperatures.